okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-basic-sign-in/index.md

 <StackSelector class="cleaner-selector"/>

-The basic user sign-in request is the simplest of all use cases and is the first use case that you should execute after installation of the SDK.
+The basic user sign-in request is the simplest of all use cases and is the first use case that you should try after installation of the SDK.

-This use case requires the Password factor.
+This use case requires the password factor.

 <div class="common-image-format">